POTS and Heat: How Hot Weather Affects Symptoms + Relief Tips

 Identify Symptom Changes & Spot Patterns

-With the Human Health app, you can identify external and internal triggers that cause your symptoms to change over time.
+With the Human Health app, you can identify external and internal triggers that may influence your symptoms to change over time.

 Expert Picks